 1 Introduction

-HF systems have specific attributes that make them a viable solution for many radiocommunication requirements.
-They provide a highly versatile means of radiocommunications to a broad base of users and such equipment can be easily transported to remote and lightly populated areas.
+HF systems have specific attributes that make them a viable solution for many radiocommunication objectives.
+They provide highly versatile means of radiocommunications to a broad base of users and such equipment can be easily transported to remote and lightly populated areas.
 There are two technologies that are examples of advanced digital HF systems.
-This Recommendation specifies the characteristics of these types of systems.
+This Recommendation specifies the characteristics of these systems.

+Overall, the maturation of system configuration, advanced technology, and enhanced capabilities afford AGILE-HF (Advanced, Global, Integrated, Low-latency, and Enhanced HF Networks) the ability to operate in environments not traditionally allocated for wider bandwidth operations.